Home to the Adorable Otter and the Mysterious Giant Pacific Octopus

 Northern Pacific Gallery

-The Aquarium of the Pacific’s new BP Sea Otter Habitat transports visitors to California’s Central Coast, the native environment of our sea otters.
+The Aquarium of the Pacific’s BP Sea Otter Habitat is modeled after California’s Central Coast, the native environment of our sea otters.

 Explore the sound-based world of whales